glpi-project/doc/source/common_fields.rst

 If you insert a machine with photos in a rack, the photos will be visible in that rack

-Example of a server in a rack with photo :
+Example of a server in a rack with photo:

 .. image:: ../image/example-rack-model.png
    :alt: module assets - rack view